hopinc/cli/README.md

 A browser window will open the Hop Console and prompt you to allow the CLI to connect to your account.
 Once done, you will be redirected back.

 That's all!
-You can now start using the CLi.
+You can now start using the CLI.

 ## Usage